 The real question, as always is: are we in a market where we can compete?
-That should be the question asked by every company.
-Focus on links and get onto directories, such as DMOZ (the Open Directory Project), Best of the Web and Business.com.
+That should be a question every company asks.
+Focus on links.
 Interacting where your users (or potential users) are is also very helpful.
 This means forums, blogs, etc. It’s all about content and calls to action.
 Keep adding and promoting content, blog about it, invite in guest bloggers and look to guest blog on others’ sites.

 More recommendations were: Advanced Link Manager and Advanced Web Ranking.
 He also liked Raven SEO Tools, which has a link toolbar that’s $19/month.
 There’s also Majestic SEO but it does not seem to be updated on a timely basis.

 The discussion then turned to Facebook ads.
 It was anecdotally reported that one person had gotten an 85% clickthrough rate for his business.
-It was agreed that, even if that rate is not perfectly correct, Facebook is very good for very granular targeting.
+We agreed that, even if that rate is not perfectly correct, Facebook is very good for very granular targeting.
 It can be very worthwhile and it is rather inexpensive.
-Another idea was to use Tweetworks.

 Inside Facebook was recommended as a book to read about the ins and outs of advertising and running social media business fan pages on Facebook.